derhansen/sf_tv2fluidge/README.md

 ### How does the migration work?

-The FCE migration module finds all Flexible Content Elements of the selected type and changes the content type to GridElement and sets the selected backend layout for the Grid Element.
-Then it copies the value from `tx_templavoila_flex` to `pi_flexform`.
+The FCE migration module finds all Flexible Content Elements of the selected type, changes the content type to GridElement and sets the selected backend layout for the Grid Element.
+Then it copies the content from `tx_templavoila_flex` to `pi_flexform`.
 If the selected Flexible Content Element has content columns, then all content elements will be mapped to the selected content columns of the target Grid Element.

-If you selected to create shortcuts for content elements that are TemplaVoila references, then each content element that is a TemplaVoila reference will be insered as a shortcut in the given content column.
+If you select to create shortcuts for content elements that are TemplaVoila references, then each matching content element will be insered as a shortcut in the given content column.